-Under the Crown Lands Act (1989) (the principal Act governing the administration of Crown Land in NSW) land resources are to be shared equitably in accordance with the principles of environmental protection, conservation and ecological sustainability, public use and enjoyment as well as encouraging multiple use of the land.
+Under the Crown Land Management Act 2016 (NSW) – the principal Act governing the administration of Crown Land in NSW – land resources are to be shared equitably in accordance with the principles of environmental protection, conservation and ecological sustainability, public use and enjoyment as well as encouraging multiple use of the land.

-The Trust consolidates the operations of 37 coastal and inland holiday parks and a variety of recreation reserves located on Crown Land throughout NSW in some of the state’s most iconic locations.
-In addition to Holiday Parks, the Trust also manages cottage accommodation in Yamba NSW and a cabin precinct in Hungry Heads NSW.
+As a Land Manager, NSW Crown Holiday Parks consolidates the operations of 37 coastal and inland holiday parks and a variety of recreation reserves located on Crown Land throughout NSW in some of the state’s most iconic locations.
+In addition to Holiday Parks, we also manage cottage accommodation in Yamba NSW and a cabin precinct in Hungry Heads NSW.